 Breed Standard and History

-Small and lightly-built, yet strong and muscular, the Basenji should appear to offer a balanced appearance with length and height nearly equal.
+Small and lightly built, yet strong and muscular, the Basenji should appear balanced, with his length and height nearly equal.
 His wrinkled forehead and curled tail are as typical as his lack of bark.
 Dark, expressive eyes and erect ears contribute to the proud way he carries his head.
 Pliant skin is topped with a short, fine coat in chestnut red, pure black, tricolor, or brindle, with white at the feet, chest, and tail tip.
-High-set tail bends forward and curls to the side.
+His high-set tail bends forward and curls to the side.
 Basenji should move with a swift trot and effortless stride.
-Intelligent, independent, alert, and affectionate with family, may be aloof with strangers. - AKC Breed Standards
+They are intelligent, independent, alert, and affectionate with family, but may be aloof with strangers. – AKC Breed Standards

-As basal breed—or a breed with DNA that predates modern breeds—the Basenji is one of the oldest types in the world.
-Said to have been bred from dogs that showed less tendency to bark in order to prevent a noisy dog from giving away their village's location, the Basenji is quiet, but not unable to vocalize.
+As a basal breed—or a breed with DNA that predates modern breeds—the Basenji is one of the oldest types in the world.
+Said to have been bred from dogs who showed less tendency to bark in order to prevent a noisy dog from giving away his village's location, the Basenji is quiet, but not unable to vocalize.
 The type is thought to have been given as gifts to pharaohs in ancient Egypt, and tombs and art include Basenji-like dogs.
-Basenjis were prized for their hunting ability, bells were tied around the dog's neck or waist so hunters knew where they were while on the hunt.
+Basenjis were prized for their hunting ability; bells were tied around the dog's neck or waist so hunters knew where they were while on the hunt.

 Basenjis weren't exported from the Congo until almost 1900.
 The first pair of Basenjis brought to England died of distemper prior to breeding, and it wasn't until 1937 that another attempt was made—which resulted in the death of the female Basenji and her puppies.
 A breeder in Boston acquired the remaining dog from Britain and began to establish the Basenji in the United States.

 AKC Breed Category